dpca/whats-free/README.md

 ## Development

 ```
-yarn install
-yarn build
 yarn start
 ```

 ## Google API configuration

-Go to console.developers.google.com, create a project, and enable the Google Calendar API.
-Create OAuth 2.0 credentials and copy the Client ID to an entry in a `.env` file in the top-level directory.
+Go to [console.developers.google.com](console.developers.google.com), create a project, and enable the Google Calendar API.
+Create OAuth 2.0 credentials and copy the Client ID to an entry in a `.env` file called `REACT_APP_GOOGLE_CLIENT_ID` in the top-level directory.
 Authorize javascript origins for whatever domain/IP you want to run on.

 ## Calendar configuration

-You must create a calendar.json file in the top level directory with information about the calendars you wish to watch.
+Create a calendar.json file in the `src` directory with information about the calendars you wish to watch.
 It should contain a list of calendar objects, each having an `id` and `name` field.

 ## Deploy